Easy to Difficult Bible Trivia Quiz

 -

-Joseph of Arimathea was a member of the Sanhedrin and a secret follower of Jesus.
+He was a rich Judean and respected member of the Sanhedrin and a secret follower of Jesus.

-Both these men came out of hiding and showed their devotion to Jesus.
+Both these men came out of hiding and showed their devotion to Jesus by also providing the linen shroud and burial spices.

 Joseph donated his personal grave for the burial site of Jesus.